 Jonathan C. Lewis is a life-long social justice activist and social entrepreneur.

 Jonathan has taught social entrepreneurship at New York University, the University of California (Berkeley) and lectured at universities around the world.
-He is a recipient of the Social Venture Network Innovation Award and a regular HuffPost Contributor.
+He is a recipient of the Social Venture Network Innovation Award.

 During his eclectic career, Jonathan has served as the Chief Budget Adviser to the President of the California State Senate (who, in public debate in the Senate, said to his colleagues, "if the Senate has a resident genius, it's Jonathan Lewis"), founder and CEO of a small real estate development company, founder and CEO of a global consultancy in the healthcare sector and owner of a contemporary art gallery.

 “Along the way, Lewis kept his eyes open, made a bunch of mistakes and learned a great deal.
 He has distilled his knowledge into a book about social change that manages to be both entertaining and wise.
 It is neither an overview of the social sector, nor a conventional memoir, nor a how-to manual, exactly.
-Instead, it is a collection of personal essays…that can be read in any order, and should be read by anyone starting a life’s work devoted to social change,“ writes Marc Gunther, the Editor and Founder of Nonprofit Chronicles.
+Instead, it is a collection of personal essays…that should be read by anyone starting a life’s work devoted to social change,“ urges Marc Gunther, the Editor and Founder of Nonprofit Chronicles.

 Jonathan is on a search to find the tastiest hot dog at the wackiest hot dog stand in the world.
 He collects art made by developing world artisans using recycled materials.
 He lives near San Francisco with his wife of 45 years.
 His son Aaron is a public interest lawyer.